gatecloud/go_epayments/README.md

 ### Notice

 1. Your merchant ID binds with a specific currency
 2. Some fields are not displayed in the API document.
-For example, `rate` in `AsyncResult`, `TradeQueryResponse` and `RefundQueryResponse`
+For example, `rate` in `AsyncResult`, `TradeQueryResponse` and `RefundQueryResponse`, please refer to the specific